Swap Linked List Nodes in Pairs

 • Suppose there are m data fields in a linked list node, so we need to perform O(m) data swapping operations at each step of recursion.

-• The basic analysis of the above recurrence is very simple: our recursion will terminate at base case after n/2 number of steps.
+• The basic analysis of the above recurrence is very simple: Recursion will terminate at base case after n/2 number of steps.
 Why? because at each step, the input size is decreasing by 2!
-Think!
 So time complexity = n/2*O(m) = O(nm).

 • If m is constant then the time complexity = O(n), If m ~ n, then time complexity = O(n^2).